 Tableau server documentation

 Document Tableau server sites from either Tableau Server or Tableau Online along with site details and properties.

 Three different editions

 The Free Community edition supports SQL Server Express, Azure SQL databases, and basic documenting and customization options.

-The Standard edition fully supports SQL Server editions (2005-2016); documenting extended properties and multiple documentation formats.
+The Standard edition fully supports SQL Server 2005 editions and higher; documenting extended properties and multiple documentation formats.

-The Professional edition includes all options from Standard edition, including the CLI support, documenting graphical dependencies, SSIS packages, SSAS cubes, and more customization options.
+The Professional edition includes all options from Standard edition, including the CLI support, documenting graphical dependencies, SSIS packages, SSAS cubes, SSRS reports, Tableau server sites and more customization options.

-For more information on ApexSQL Doc editions, please visit this link.
+For more information on ApexSQL Doc editions comparison, please visit this link.